 - 1. Drain the freshwater tank by opening the drain valves.
 There is one valve for each water tank.
 All of the faucets should be in the closed or "off" position. - 2.
 Prepare a chlorine solution using one gallon of water and one-half cup of chlorine bleach (5% sodium-hypochlorite solution).
 Prepare enough of the chlorine solution to administer one gallon of solution for every 15 gallons of tank capacity.
 For sanitizing this unit, prepare 41⁄2 gallons of the chlorine solution.
 This mixture puts a 50 ppm (parts per million) residual chlorine concentration in the water system that will act as a quick-kill dosage for harmful bacteria, viruses, and slime-forming organisms.
 Concentrations greater than 50 ppm may damage the water lines and/or the tank. - 3.
 Once the freshwater tank is empty, close the drain valves in the water tank. - 4.
-Pump the chlorine solution into the tank by first placing the winterizing hose into the chlorine solution.
+Pump the chlorine solution into the tank-this procedure is done by placing the winterizing hose into the chlorine solution.
 Close the valve from the fresh water tank to the pump and open the valve from the solution to the pump.
 Turn the tank fill valve from "city water" to "tank fill."
-Turn "on" the water pump until all of the solution is pumped into the freshwater tank. - 5.
+Turn "on" the water pump until all of the solution is pumped into the fresh water tank. - 5.
 Turn "off" the water pump.
 Then close the valve to the solution.
 Open the valve from the tank to the water pump.
-Fill the water tank with the city water tank fill (or by using the same method as was used to put the sanitizing solution into the tank). - 6.
-Remove the water filter (located in the sanitation compartment outside the motor home) and install the bypass pipe to allow the sanitizing solution access to the faucet.
+Fill the water tank with the city water tank fill (or by using the same method as was used to put the sanitizing solution into the tank).
+Remove the water filter (from the drink dispenser faucet, if installed) and install the bypass pipe to allow the sanitizing solution access to the faucet.
 Open each faucet, in turn, including the kitchen faucet, bath faucet, inside and outside showers, turning "on" both the hot and cold faucets and flushing the toilet until all of the air has been purged from the pipes and the water runs freely.
-The entire system will then be filled with the sanitizing solution. - 7.
-Allow the 50 ppm disinfecting solution to stand in the system at least four hours. - 8.
+The entire system will then be filled with the sanitizing solution. - 6.
+Allow the 50 ppm disinfecting solution to stand in the system at least four hours. - 7.
 Drain the system and flush it with freshwater.
 The water system needs to be flushed with water repeatedly, if necessary, until there is no chlorine taste or smell left in the system.
 To remove any excessive chlorine taste or odor that might remain, prepare a solution of one quart of vinegar to five gallons of water.
-"Rock" the tank containing the solution by moving the motor home forward and backward several times to clean the tank; then drain that tank and refill with clean water.
+"Rock" the tank containing the solution by moving the vehicle forward and backward several times to clean the tank; then drain that tank and refill with clean water.

+Water Filter (Optional)

+This unit is equipped with a water filter (Figure 11-7) which must be removed before disinfecting the fresh-water system.
+First remove the water filter and then install the bypass pipe to allow the sanitizing solution access to the faucets.
+As installed, the filter will remove chlorine, dirt, and other matter.
+The filter will also eliminate most phenol (or similar) odors and tastes while delivering sparkling, taste-free water for drinking and cooking.

+Figure 11-7.
 Water Filter

-This unit is equipped with a water filter which must be removed before disinfecting the freshwater system.
-First remove the water filter and then install the by-pass pipe to allow the sanitizing solution access to the drink dispenser faucet.
 The water filter is located in the sanitation compartment on the outside of the motor home.
-The filter will remove chlorine, dirt, and other matter.

-Figure 11-8.
-Water Filter

-The filter will also eliminate most phenol (or similar) odors and tastes while delivering sparkling, taste-free water for drinking and cooking.
-The filter is not guaranteed to remove the tastes and odors of iron and sulfur.
+The water filter is not guaranteed to remove the tastes and odors of iron and sulfur.
 To remove these impurities, one would need to chlorinate the water.
 Replacement filters are available that will filter iron and sulfur.
 Ask your dealer or RV supply center about purchasing an iron and sulfur filter, if such is desired.